Funding opportunity

 We encourage you to follow the principles of the Concordat to Support the Career Development of Researchers and the Technician Commitment.

-UK Research and Innovation (UKRI) is committed in ensuring that effective international collaboration in research and innovation takes place with integrity and within strong ethical frameworks.
-Trusted research and innovation (TR&I) is a UKRI work programme designed to help protect all those working in our thriving and collaborative international sector by enabling partnerships to be as open as possible, and as secure as necessary.
-Our TR&I principles set out our expectations of organisations funded by UKRI in relation to due diligence for international collaboration.
+UKRI is committed in ensuring that effective international collaboration in research and innovation takes place with integrity and within strong ethical frameworks.
+Trusted Research and Innovation (TR&I) is a UKRI work programme designed to help protect all those working in our thriving and collaborative international sector by enabling partnerships to be as open as possible, and as secure as necessary.
+Our TR&I Principles set out UKRI’s expectations of organisations funded by UKRI in relation to due diligence for international collaboration.

 As such, applicants for UKRI funding may be asked to demonstrate how their proposed projects will comply with our approach and expectation towards TR&I, identifying potential risks and the relevant controls you will put in place to help proportionately reduce these risks.

-See Further guidance and information about TR&I, including where applicants can find additional support.
+Further guidance and information about TR&I, including where applicants can find additional support, can be found on UKRI’s website.

 How to apply

-We are running this funding opportunity on the new UKRI Funding Service.
+We are running this funding opportunity on the new UK Research and Innovation (UKRI) Funding Service so please ensure that your organisation is registered.
 You cannot apply on the Joint Electronic Submissions (Je-S) system.

 The project lead is responsible for completing the application process on the Funding Service, but we expect all team members and project partners to contribute to the application.

-Only the lead research organisation can submit an application to UK Research and Innovation (UKRI).
+Only the lead research organisation can submit an application to UKRI.

-To apply:
+To apply

 Select ‘Start application’ near the beginning of this Funding finder page.